 Cord blood contains many immature cells.
 The cells are collected, processed and stored at the San Diego Blood Bank.
 If the cells meet certain criteria, the cord blood unit is listed on a national registry, making it available to patients around the world for possible matching and use.
 Cord blood cells are used to treat patients with diseases such as leukemias, lymphomas, anemias, immune diseases, metabolic disorders and other conditions.

 Cord blood collection is a safe and non-invasive process.
 If a woman chooses to donate umbilical cord blood, labor and delivery is not affected.
 No blood is taken from the baby, only from the umbilical cord after the baby is born and separated from cord.
-After the cord blood is collected, it is stored in the Cell Therapy Center at San Diego Blood Bank's headquarters and made available through the National Marrow Donor Program's (NMDP) Be the Match cord blood registry for life-saving transplantation in patients.
+After the cord blood is collected, it is stored in the San Diego Blood Bank Cell Therapy Program and made available through the National Marrow Donor Program's (NMDP) Be the Match Registry® for life-saving transplantation in patients.

 When a patient needs a transplant, his or her doctor will search Be the Match for a matching cord blood unit or adult marrow donor.
 If a cord blood unit is found to be the best choice, the cord blood is infused into the patient’s blood where the healthy cord blood stem cells replace the patient's damaged bone marrow stem cells, restoring the patient's immune system to protect them from life threatening infections.